spyreto/one-click-checkout/README.md

 ### Can I Translate the Plugin into My Preferred Language?

 Yes, you can translate the plugin into your preferred language.
 To do so, you can use WordPress translation plugins or manually edit the provided translation files.
 Translating the plugin allows you to customize it to your language and make it more accessible to users who speak different languages.

+### How can I provide feedback or report issues?

+Please visit our [GitHub repository](https://github.com/spyreto/one-click-checkout/issues) to report issues or provide feedback.

 <p align="right">(<a href="#top">back to top</a>)</p>